Effects of Bath Salts Use: Short-Term, Long-Term, Side Effects, and Treatment

 - Chest pain.

-- An increase in the risk for heart attacks and strokes.
+- Increased risk of heart attacks and strokes.

 - Nausea and abdominal pain.

 - Panic attacks.

 - Suicidal thoughts.

 There are also many other symptoms of bath salts use that can occur.
 The precise effects of bath salts on the brain are unknown.
 However, these chemicals work similarly to other psychostimulants like cocaine and methamphetamine, which makes it likely that the effects of bath salts on neural pathways is similar.
 This results in overlapping addiction profiles for bath salts and other stimulants.

 The long-term effects of bath salts include many serious side effects that can result in serious injury or death.
 In addition to being addictive, bath salts—like many stimulant drugs—can cause dangerously erratic behavior and, over time, contribute to the development of psychoses and mood disorders.